-- The existing medical cannabis law is not directly affected by either law. - Medical cannabis compassion centers do not get a head start or automatically qualify as retailers, but they can apply for licensure.
-If compassion centers are selected, the adult-use establishment is a separate and distinct business, governed by a different agency.
+- The existing medical cannabis law would not be directly affected by HB 2. - Medical cannabis compassion centers do not get a head start or automatically qualify as retailers, but they can apply for licensure.
+If compassion centers are selected, the adult-use establishment would be a separate and distinct business, governed by a different agency.